Dune on Campus

-The dune has remained a valuable asset to the FYRES program since 2020, providing a practice environment on campus to learn research skills before travelling to the shores of Lake Michigan.
+The dune has remained a valuable asset to the FYRES program since 2020, providing a practice environment on campus to learn research skills before traveling to the shores of Lake Michigan.
 In addition, the dune has been used in several two-week research projects to investigate the difference between an artificial dune and a naturally formed dune.

 The area is named Perseverance Dune, upon recommendation from FYRES Research Mentors from 2019 and 2020.
 “Perseverance” embodies the tenacity of the FYRES program, scientific exploration, and work by students and faculty in Fall 2020 despite the challenges posed by COVID-19.
 We are not alone in adopting the name Perseverance for a scientific enterprise this year; NASA launched the Perseverance Rover to Mars on 30 July 2020.
 Some funding for FYRES and Perseverance Dune comes from NASA through the Michigan Space Grant Consortium.